r-medina/a-program-a-day/01-magor/README.md

 # `magor`

 I've been trying to use the [Mnemonic major system](https://en.wikipedia.org/wiki/Mnemonic_major_system) in my own life tohelp with memorizing numbers.
-The basic idea with this system is t
+The basic idea with this system is that each number/digit maps to a consonant sound and then you can use those sounds to make words that are more memorable than the numbers themselves.

+For example let's say the code for your new bike lock is: 2217.
+From that you get `/n/ /n/ /d/ /g/` and you can map that to the phrase "neon dog" (which is, indeed, way more memorable.)

 While I have the system memorized, I'm still not 100% fluent with it (sometimes I lack the imagination to come up with good words).
 I thought a program could